 What are your research interests?

-- Haematology ( study of blood disorders)
+- Haematology (study of blood disorders)

-- Leukemia (blood cancers)
+- Leukemia and pre-leukemia (blood cancers)

 - Coagulation (clotting) and venous thromboembolism